What is Redemption ?

 And of course, at the judgment, is when total and irreversible separation of soul and spirit will occur.
 The “life” of many, many spirits, will be taken away.
 And it’s the “Word of God” that will be taking the “life” away.
 Remember what Jesus said, in John 12, verse 48; “He that rejects Me, and receives NOT, My sayings, has one that judges him; The word that I spoke, the same shall judge him in the last day.”

-In the day of judgment, if the word of God, and Christ, should judge us to be guilty of sin, then our spirit will indeed be separated from the life, that it once enjoyed.
+In the day of judgment, if the word of Christ, should judge us to be guilty of sin, then our spirit will indeed be separated from the life, that it once enjoyed.
 It’s the Word of God, who created all things, including our living spirit, and it’s the Word God that will separate the life, from any and all spirits, who have chosen to remain in sin, to that day.

 It’s our choice.
 There is a redeemer, and the ransom has been paid, but not all souls ARE redeemed.
 And that is because it is indeed, our choice, whether or not we WILL be redeemed.
 You might say that God has already made one half of the “exchange”, that makes up our ultimate redemption.
 Remember, the exchange is Life for life.
 God’s life in the flesh, for your life in the spirit.